 A Pacific Salmon Fly Fishing Trip

-I was on a solo drift trip down the Salmon River in the Great Lakes Region of New York, in my kick boat when I found a good spot to pull over and fly fish a side channel off of the main flow.
+I was on a solo drift trip down the Salmon River, a Lake Ontario Tributary, in the Great Lakes Region of New York, in my kick boat when I found a good spot to pull over and fly fish a side channel off of the main flow.
 I tied up the kick boat and waded out to have a look.
 Sure enough, there were a couple of king salmon holding on a seam in the current.

 Coaxing a Bite